GlobalFishingWatch/pipe-voyages-exercise/README.md

-# Voyages exercise
+# Back-end Data Engineer Position - Interview Task

 This repository contains an exercise for data engineering positions at GFW.
 This exercise is based on an actual task we tackled a couple of months ago.
 The goal of this exercise is for it take **1 hour**.

-You are not expected to produce a complete solution to this problem.
-You are expected to ask questions, and optionally describe how you would implement a solution.
+This task is designed to (1) evaluate your analytical skills, (2) your communications skills and (3) your SQL understanding and technical knowledge applied to data problems.

+# Interview Task

+Please answer both questions in a document, remove your name so it can be considered anonymously and email responses to HR by the deadline shared in the email.

+This should take no longer than one hour to complete in total - we are not expecting full briefings, introductory paragraphs and bullets are very welcome.

 ## Context